 If a buyer has to wait for VA or FHA financing, it will more likely take longer for them to be approved for a mortgage, so if your timeline is tight you might want to consider other offers.

-Buyers who come to the table with a cash offer usually are very interested in purchasing your home.
+Buyers who come to the table with a cash offer usually are very interested in purchasing new homes in Lockhart, Tx.
 However, they may not be willing to match your asking price.
 In these cases, you’ll have to ask yourself an important question: do you want to come down on your price?
 If you have other offers that meet or exceed your asking price, it may be worth waiting until the finances are sorted.

 Some buyers may have to sell their current home before being approved for financing on your home, so they may wish to include a home sale contingency, which puts some risk on you as a seller.
 If their home sells in time they’ll purchase your home, but if it doesn’t then they can get out of the contract with no penalty.
 In these situations, it may be better to sell to a buyer who doesn’t have this contingency.

-Does a buyer want you to make repairs on your home before they’ll purchase?
+Does a buyer want you to make repairs on your home for sale before they’ll purchase in Lockhart real estate?
 If so, you may want to consider other offers where the buyer is happy as-is if you can’t compromise.

 Consider All Your Options